rajanil/msCentipede/README.md

                             likelihood ratios for each model component, at each motif.
-      --log_file LOG_FILE   file name to store some statistics of the EM algorithm and a plot of the cleavage profile at bound sites --window WINDOW       size of window around the motif, where chromatin accessibility profile is used for inferring
-                            transcription factor binding. (default: 128)
+      --log_file LOG_FILE   file name to store some statistics of the EM algorithm --window WINDOW       size of window around the motif instance, where chromatin accessibility profile is used for inferring transcription factor binding. (default: 128)
-      --batch BATCH         number of motifs to use for learning model parameters;
-                            also, number of motifs to decode at a time. (default:
+      --batch BATCH         maximum number of motif instances used for learning model parameters. this is also the number of motif instances on which inference is performed at a time.
-                            10000)
+                            (default: 10000)
       --bam_file_genomicdna BAM_FILE_GENOMICDNA
                             bam file from a chromatin accessibility assay on genomic DNA